Ngwane V: Reign

-Ngwane's rule was very short but dramatic.
 The Swaziland convention of 1894 had seen Swaziland made a protected territory under the South African Republic.
 This meant that there existed some institutions in Swaziland particularly for European interests such as the concessionaires and other white settlers.
-The concessions, many of whom were granted during the reign of Mbandzeni and earlier by Mswati II were enforced and Ngwane and Queen Mother Labotsibeni were paid a stipend or proceeds from administrative revenues such as postal service, taxes and concession agreements.
+The concessions, many of whom were granted during the reign of Mbandzeni and earlier by Mswati II were enforced.
+Ngwane and Queen Mother Labotsibeni were paid a stipend or proceeds from administrative revenues such as postal service, taxes and concession agreements.
 These taxes collected from Swazi residents meant that many had to seek employment in the tin and gold mines within the Kingdom or in the numerous mines of the South African Republic.
 The Transvaal authority in Swaziland was never fully implemented and Swazis continued to be directly ruled by traditional methods.

 In 1898 Ngwane allegedly ordered the killing of royal governor Mbhabha Nsibandze and his collaborators.
 "Killing off", a practice which existed in earlier precolonial times when the king had total judicial power was unacceptable to the Transvaal authorities.
 As a result, Ngwane was prosecuted.
 He first fled to Zululand which was under British Natal administration at the time.
 His return occurred after guarantees for his safety, after which he was tried in court in Bremersdorp (present day Manzini).
 Ngwane brought with him to court a large Swazi army, and in the trial was only charged with a minor offence of public disturbance.
 For this he was to pay a fine.
 For the rest of his rule, Ngwane oversaw a largely stable country and he maintained the old regimental system for warriors at the royal residences.

 In 1899 war broke out between the British and the Boer Republics of Transvaal and the Orange Free State.
 As a result, all white residents of Swaziland or burghers were advised to leave Swaziland in anticipation for the skirmishes about to take place.
 President Paul Kruger notified Ngwane of the unfolding events and their withdrawal and advised him to continue to "rule his country" in peace.
 Swaziland, in a precarious position announced its neutrality in the conflict.
 However this was not to be as the Anglo-Boer war took place in Swaziland territory later on.
 As the result of the outbreak of the Anglo-Boer war, Swaziland regained its independence.